jonas1ara/Pearls/README.md

 # PoFAD
-Pearl of Functional Algorithm Design in F#
+Pearls of Functional Algorithm Design in F#